 Rabies Vaccines - Approved

-Chirorab, previously known as Rabipur, is an inactivated rabies virus of the strain Flury LEP.
+Chirorab, previously known as Rabipur, is an inactivated rabies virus of Flury LEP.
 Chiron Behring Vaccines is re-launching Rabipur, a purified chick embryo cell vaccine.
 It will continue to be manufactured at its WHO pre-qualified facility in Ankleshwar Gujarat, India.

 Imovax Rabies is an inactivated vaccine made from an attenuated rabies virus.
 It is a sterile, stable, freeze-dried suspension of Rabies Vaccine Inactivated virus prepared from WISTAR Rabies PM/WI 38 1503-3M strain.